Meds for Africa

 NDSM provides food, rent/utility assistance, medical assistance, transportation and identification needs assistance.
 NDSM provides multiple programs to meet the client’s immediate needs.
 NDSM also provides services such as employment assistance, literacy and ESL classes, life skill and job training to promote permanent self-reliance.

 Volunteer opportunities: Interviewers, panty workers, job counselors, literacy instructors, computer workers, child care workers, ESL instructors, receptionist, drivers, general office workers, government and history teachers, clothes closet, and medical clinic volunteers are needed.
-Call for further information on the different volunteer opportunities.

 Visit the NDSM website for more information.